shayanelhami/syntaxtame/README.md

 "Syntax tame" is a tool which tames this complexity and allows you to do it fast and flicker free on the server side.

-All you need to say ia:
+All you need to say is:

     var html = new Highlighter.Code(code).Highlighted;